izaxone/vscode-gitlens/CONTRIBUTING.md

 1. Open the `vscode-gitlens` folder
 2. Ensure the required [dependencies](#dependencies) are installed
-3. Choose the `Watch & Run` launch configuration from the launch dropdown in the Run and Debug viewlet and press `F5`.
+3. Choose the `Watch & Launch GitLens` launch configuration from the launch dropdown in the Run and Debug viewlet and press `F5`.

 ## Submitting a Pull Request

 Please follow all the instructions in the [PR template](.github/PULL_REQUEST_TEMPLATE.md).

-### Contributions to GitLens Premium Licensed Files

-This repository contains both OSS-licensed and non-OSS-licensed files.
-All files in or under any directory named "premium" fall under LICENSE.premium.
-The remaining files fall under LICENSE, the MIT license.

-If a pull request is submitted which contains changes to files in or under any directory named "premium", then you agree that GitKraken and/or its licensors (as applicable) retain all right, title and interest in and to all such modifications and/or patches.